unindented/grunt-electron-installer-redhat/README.md

 > Create a Red Hat package for your Electron app.

+🚨 This package has been renamed to `grunt-electron-installer-redhat`! 🚨

 ## Requirements

 This tool requires `rpmbuild` to build the `.rpm` package.
 On Fedora you can do something like this: